MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 # Tutorial: Write and simulate qubit-level programs in Q#
-Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program operating on individual qubits.
+Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program which operates on individual qubits.

 Although the power of quantum computation is revealed at the higher level of "what a quantum algorithm does", we should remember that even the most complex quantum programs are built upon operations occuring at the level of individual qubits.
 The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive into the qubits themselves.

-This low-level view of quantum information processing is often desribed in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.

 Specifically, we take a look under the hood of the [quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.

+Note that this low-level view of quantum information processing is often desribed in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.

 ## Pre-requisites